ParisaMousavi/AutomotiveFunctionalSafetyCompliance/matlab.md

 ## Mchine learning in Matlab

- - Training a nork from scratc.
+ - Training a network from scratch.
  - Using transfer learning to train on existing network.
  - Training an existing network to perform semantic segmentation.